The Home Education Initiative – Community Feedback & Support

 What we will do.

-The Home Education Initiative CIC is a non-profit, community-led organisation that recognises the reality of home education—and is here to support it.
+The Home Education Initiative CIC is a non-profit, asset locked volunteer run organisation that recognises the reality of home education, and is here to support it.

 Our aim is simple: to reduce the isolation, financial pressure, and lack of recognition that home educators face, starting with two main elements